archd3sai/TD-Challenges/README.md

 Michelle built the discord user matching feature to provide a more personalized website experience.
 As a an MIS major interested in a more CS-related career, she understood that while user stats were important, there was very little additional data on applicants, which created a one-dimensional feel to the website.
 As a result, she scraped the discord introductions channel for more user-generated content and used a word-vectorized approach to match user inputted text with discord users.

 Larry built the front-end for the app and synethesized our work together into a Streamlit app.
 He learnt how to use streamlit, a great tool for fast prototyping data science products.
+Challenges he faced included learning to use the new tool and synthesizing all of our code to provide a smooth and integrated user experience.

 ## How to use